postersw/AndersonIsland/ReadMe.txt

 	taco.json
-1/30/16  Everything is in GitHub as a free public repository.  //github.com/postersw/AndersonIsland.git 2/10/16  Linked to phonegap build account. app = org.anderson-island.andersonislandassistant 3/09/16  Google play store for version 1.0.308.2200 as ver 42. (does not show update time on bottom of main screen);
+1/30/16  Everything is in GitHub as a free public repository.  //github.com/postersw/AndersonIsland.git 2/10/16  Linked to phonegap build account. app = org.anderson-island.andersonislandassistant 3/09/16  Google Play Build: version 1.0.308.2200 as ver 42. (does not show update time on bottom of main screen);
 3/15/16 PROBLEMS WITH IOS ICONS.
 MOVED TO ROOT DIRECTORY ABOVE WWW.
 3/18/16.
-Approved for Apple app store.
+IOS Distribution Build: Approved for Apple app store.
 4/14/16.
 Uploaded to web. version 1.3.0414.
 		This version also works with pushbots for android, but has not been deployed to the google play store.
 4/16/16.
-Version 1.3.16. built and uploaded to google play store as ver 130. (actually build 131).
+Google Play Build: Version 1.3.16. built and uploaded to google play store as ver 130. (actually build 131).
 Includes pushbots.
 		Includes Push notifications for andriod (pushbots), adds splash screen (which I may want to remove). correct dates and icons for weather forecast, caching of the full weather forecast, minor formatting improvements and the on pause/on resume events.
 		In production on 4/16/16.
 Pushbots works from getferryalerts.php.
 4/22/16.
-Version 1.3.16 submitted to apple app store as ver 1.3. profile AIADistributionPush.
+IOS Distribution build: Version 1.3.16 submitted to apple app store as ver 1.3. profile AIADistributionPush.
 5/9/16.
 Version 1.5 to Web only.
 Tides graph.
 Open Hours json structure with multiple date ranges.
 		Color coding for Events.
 5/15/16.
 Version 1.5.0515 for web. local jquery library.
 Color coding for activities.
 Tide graph supports other dates.